 One example is Open Universities Australia (OUA).
-(OUA are owned and operated by a consortium of Australian universities and offers students access to higher education study regardless of their ATAR, previous education, age or location.
+OUA are owned and operated by a consortium of Australian universities and offers www.open.edu.au

+Australian universities and offers students access to higher education study regardless of their ATAR, previous education, age or location.